Zensical Sandbox Install on existing Ubuntu Web Server

-This post documents the steps to add Ghost CMS on a Proxmox hypervisors, in a Ubuntu 24.04 VM behind Cloudflare Tunnel and Caddy Reverse Proxy.
+This post documents the steps to add Ghost CMS on a Proxmox hypervisor, in a Ubuntu 24.04 VM behind Cloudflare Tunnel and Caddy Reverse Proxy.

 This post documents the steps to add the messaging app called Telegram to Linux Mint and then connecting it to OpenClaw.
 In this case, I already had Telegram running on my iPhone, and I wanted to add the same interface to my management laptop - for consistency in communications across all devices used to access OpenClaw.